-Obnoxious, unacceptable, outrageous: activists on Bombay HC judgement | Law-Order
+Obnoxious, unacceptable, outrageous: Activists on Bombay HC judgement | Law-Order

-Activists and child rights bodies have slammed the recent judgement of the Bombay High Court that there is no sexual assault if there is no 'skin-to-skin' contact.
+Activists and child rights bodies have slammed the recent judgement of the Bombay High Court that there is no sexual assault if there is no ''skin-to-skin'' contact, terming it ''absolutely unacceptable, outrageous and obnoxious''and called for challenging it.

-In a judgement passed on January 19, the Bombay High Court has said groping a minor's breast without 'skin-to-skin contact' cannot be termed sexual assault as defined under the Protection of Children from Sexual Offences (POCSO) Act.
+In a judgement passed on January 19, the Bombay High Court said groping a minor's breast without ''skin-to-skin contact'' cannot be termed sexual assault as defined under the Protection of Children from Sexual Offences (POCSO) Act.
 Justice Pushpa Ganediwala of the Nagpur bench of held that there must be ''skin to skin contact with sexual intent'' for an act to be considered sexual assault.

 It has drawn the ire of child rights bodies and activists, who have termed it ''absolutely unacceptable, outrageous and obnoxious'', and called for challenging the judgement.